 Rather than shutting down fear, acknowledge that it’s the “right” feeling to have in the change process, and listen to it.
 By listening, you get insight, and then can plan the next steps of change more clearly.

 From Fear to Action

 In a sense, fear is your brain’s way of asking, “Are you sure?” in At the Heart of Leadership, I described the fear of standing at the top of very steep ski slope.
 You look down and contemplate launching yourself into this run.
 Depending on your past experience and skill and how you’re feeling that day… you might feel a little fear or a lot of fear.
 But once you take the plunge and start skiing, you feel excitement.
 Or you fall on your face.
 The moment of fear is a question: Do you really want to do this?

-Rosa Parks, the African American woman who famously decided not to sit at the back of the during segregation in the US, said:
+Rosa Parks, the Black American woman who famously refused to sit at the back of the during segregation later said: